-The mission of the Disability Services Office (DSO) is to provide access to Centenary University's facilities and programs through a range of reasonable accommodations and support services to identified members of the community that experience disability(ies).
-Based on nationally regarded best practices, the Disability Services Office seeks to foster independence and to develop the self-advocacy of students with disabilities.
-In addition, the office strives to serve as a liaison and resource to the members of the Centenary University community regarding disability issues.
+The mission of the Disability Services Office (DSO) is to provide access to Centenary University's facilities and programs through a range of reasonable accommodations and support services to members of the community that experience disability(ies).
+Based on nationally regarded best practices, the Disability Services Office seeks to foster independence and to develop the self-advocacy of students with disabilities in an inclusive campus environment.
+In addition, the office strives to serve as a liaison and resource to the members of the Centenary University community regarding disability related issues.